 A traditional entree at a Hungarian Christmas meal is typically either fish soup, chicken, or pork.
 Side dishes often include stuffed cabbage, poppy seed rolls, and other pastries that finish off the meal.
 For dessert, Hungarians' favorite candy, szaloncukor (fondant dipped in chocolate—you'll probably see it decorating their Christmas trees, too), is in plentiful supply.

 On December 6, children receive small presents like candy or small toys from Mikulás in shoes that have been placed on the windowsill.
 As a reminder to be good, some will receive switches or branches from trees in their shoes alongside the other small gifts.
 Mikulas sometimes appears in the flesh to groups of children, and he may be wearing the more traditional bishop's clothing, or be accompanied by helpers representing good and mischief, but ultimately he serves a similar purpose as the Western Santa Claus in that he keeps track of the good and bad deeds of children all over the world.

-The second opportunity for gift giving comes on Christmas Eve when the Christmas tree is set up and decorated, and gifts are placed underneath, but children are not allowed to enter the room the tree is in until given permission by their parents, which is sometimes marked by the ringing of a bell when children are told that angels or Baby Jesus brought the tree and the gifts for them.
+On Christmas Eve, gifts are placed underneath the Christmas tree (after it's been decorated), but children are not allowed to enter the room until given permission by their parents, which is sometimes marked by the ringing of a bell (meaning that angels or Baby Jesus has brought the tree and gifts for them).

 If you're looking for Christmas gifts from Hungary, consider wine or spirits, dolls dressed in Hungarian folk costumes, embroidered linens, or even paprika, the Hungarian national spice.
 Besides the Christmas market, the Great Market Hall is an excellent source for gifts for friends and family.